 The UICC promotes the formation of partnerships through which it operates and exerts its influence.
 It works in partnership with different entities, with the aim of promoting changes that transform society and progress in the fight against cancer.
 Its portfolio of partners includes cancer organizations, foundations and private sector companies with which they have developed a long-term commitment based on common objectives.
 Together, they aim to save millions of lives by focusing on three priority areas: exchange of good practices, training and advocacy initiatives.

-Today Letizia held a meeting with the representatives fo UICC and other organizations.
+Today Letizia held a meeting with the representative of UICC and other organizations.
 One of the topics discussed was an innovative initiative, “C / Can 2025: The Challenge of Cities Against Cancer”, which supports cities with more than 1 million inhabitants in the development of solutions for cancer control and how Spain could play an important role.

-Later on Her Majesty the Queen visited the different departments of the UICC – communication, IT and marketing, legal department, finance and administration that play in integral role in the working of the organization.
+Later on, the Queen visited the different departments of the UICC – communication, IT and marketing, legal department, finance and administration that play an integral role in the working of the organization.

-Coming to the sartorial details, Queen Letizia chose to recycle one of the finest piece from her wardrobe.
-She wore Carolina Herrera Gray Double Face Wool dress that she debuted in 2016 on the day 3 of State visit to Portugal.
+Coming to the sartorial details, Queen Letizia chose to recycle one of the finest pieces from her wardrobe.
+Letizia wore Carolina Herrera Gray Double Face Wool dress that she debuted in 2016 on the day 3 of the State visit to Portugal.

 The dress belongs to the label’s 2016 fall collection and comes with a matching coat that Queen wore in 2016 but today she opted for the dress only.
 The fit and flare sleeveless dress features a round neckline with a belt on the waistline with a touch of purple as lining.

-Once again keeping jewelry to minimum she opted for her Gold & Roses double dagger earrings.
+Once again keeping jewellery to a minimum she opted for her Gold & Roses double dagger earrings.